speedment/speedment-doc/pages/stream_fundamentals.md

 | `toArray`         | -                    | Returns an array containing all the elements in this stream
 | `toArray`         | `IntFunction`        | Returns an array containing all the elements in this stream whereby the array is created using the provided `IntFunction`

+### Less Common Operations

-Here is a list of other *terminal operations* that are a bit more complicated:
+Here is a list of other *terminal operations* that are a bit less commonly used by at least some programmers:

 | Operation         | Parameter(s)         | Action
 | :------------     | :------------------- | :----------------------------------------------------- |